Kong/docs.konghq.com/app/2.1.x/configuration.md

 Database misses (no entity) are also cached according to this setting if you do not configure `db_cache_neg_ttl`.

-If set to 0 (default), such cached entities or misses never expire
+If set to 0 (default), such cached entities or misses never expire.

 Default: `0`